 - Look at the 'big picture' e.g. the overall change from the first year to the last year (if years are shown on the chart), the differences between whole categories rather than single numbers, or the total number of stages in a process.

-Have another look at the overview paragraphs (paragraph 2) in the essays I've written here on the site.
+Have another look at the overview paragraphs (paragraph 2) in the task 1 answers that I've written here on the site.
 Analyse them carefully, and practise writing your own overviews in the same way.